 How to Extract Data From PDF Documents

-The Portable Document Format (PDF) is the go to file format for sharing & exchanging data between organizations, businesses & institutions.
-While you can view, save and print PDF files with ease, editing or attempting to extract data from PDF files can be a pain.
+The Portable Document Format (PDF) is the go to file format for sharing & exchanging business data.
+You can view, save and print PDF files with ease.

 Challenges in PDF data extraction

-A copy & paste approach is the most practical option when dealing with a manageable number of PDF documents.
+A copy & paste approach is the most practical option when dealing with a small number of simple PDF documents.

 - Open each PDF file